 There are different ways to do this.
-And, there are several third-party products are available in the market to help you do this.
-Some of them are free and some come for a price.
+And there are several third-party products available in the market to help you do this.
+Some of them are free, and some come for a price.
 But, our intentions are to show you how to set up a free media server on Raspberry Pi in a native way using DLNA protocol.
 Let’s get started right from the beginning.

-File servers are some centralized place to store the data in the forms of files.
+File servers are some centralized places to store data in the form of files.
 For a typical file server, everything it stores is a file, no matter it is a text, picture, video, pdf, or script file.
 It just provides you to store the data in an organized way.
 You should need to navigate the data on your own to access it.

 On the other hand, a media server is a layer above the file server.
-It indexes and catalogues the media files like pictures, audio, and video for you to play.
-On top of that, it allows to play them over the network.
-You don’t have to bother where the movie files are stored.
+It indexes and catalogs the media files like pictures, audio, and video for you to play.
+On top of that, it allows you to play them over the network.
+You don’t have to bother about where the movie files are stored.
 You can just send your queries and get the results on your screen.
 As an example, Search all the songs by a singer or an artist.
-All these additional capabilities make the media server more user friendly, easier to manage, and more attractive to the user.
+All these additional capabilities make the media server more user-friendly, easier to manage, and more attractive to the user.

 What is DLNA?

 Let’s give you a short description of the DLNA.
 First of all, DLNA stands for Digital Living Network Alliance.
-It is a media sharing protocol standards developed by SONY and Intel with a joint association.
+It is a media-sharing protocol standard developed by SONY and Intel with a joint association.
 It is mainly developed to create standards to share the media over the network.
-Most of the smart devices like smart TV, smartphones, smart set-top boxes, any smart devices which have the capability to share the media content, supports DLNA. moreover, computer media players like windows media player, VLC, Plex, will also support DLNA.
+Most smart devices like smart TV, smartphones, smart set-top boxes, and any smart devices which have the capability to share media content supports DLNA.
+Moreover, computer media players, like windows media player, VLC, and Plex, will also support DLNA.

 DLNA enabled computers to act as media servers.
 Two things are required to work DLNA, DLNA server & client.
-Media share always happens from server to multiple clients.
+Media share always happens from one server to multiple clients.
 You can’t share the content between servers or clients alone.
-Your next question might be what are these client & servers?
+Your next question might be, what are these clients & servers?
 How do they look?
 DLNA client could be any device that supports DLNA.
-Example all the so-called smart devices which can play media over the network.
+For example, all the so-called smart devices which can play media over the network.
 Don’t be scared that you need a big size server to set up a DLNA server.
-It’s a small application, any buddy can download it on their computers and build their own server.
+It’s a small application; any buddy can download it on their computers and build their own server.
 Just to tell you, your windows media player can act as a DLNA server.
-And, most of the NAS devices are shipped with DLNA server applications to stream media stored on them.
+And most of the NAS devices are shipped with DLNA server applications to stream media stored on them.
 Let’s see how to set up a free media server on Raspberry Pi using miniDLNA.

-- Your choice of clean formatted and partitioned storage drives connected to Pi to store and stream media.
-Please check out our post “How to Partition and Format the Hard Drives on Raspberry Pi:” to know more about adding a hard drive to a Raspberry Pi.
+- Your choice of clean formatted and partitioned storage drives is connected to Pi to store and stream media.
+Please check out our post “How to Partition and Format the Hard Drives on Raspberry Pi:” to learn more about adding a hard drive to a Raspberry Pi.

-- We also recommend you to read this post “The ultimate guide to build a personal cross-platform file server on Raspberry Pi!” prior to starting this mini project.
+- We also recommend you read this post, “The ultimate guide to build a personal cross-platform file server on Raspberry Pi!” prior to starting this mini project.
 This post gives a background of our directory file structure on which we are going to build miniDLNA.

-Its lightweight nature allows you to run it on any versions of Raspberry Pi.
-In this section, we are going to show you how to set up miniDLNA server on Raspberry Pi and stream media files to other smart devices over the network.
+Its lightweight nature allows you to run it on any version of Raspberry Pi.
+In this section, we are going to show you how to set up a miniDLNA server on Raspberry Pi and stream media files to other smart devices over the network.

-We have divided this section into four major subsections which would gives you a better understanding of complete setup process.
+We have divided this section into four major subsections, which would give you a better understanding of the complete setup process.